timebertt/masters-thesis-controller-sharding/content/30-related-work.md

 ## Flux

+Flux [@flux] is a tool for facilitating continuous delivery of Kubernetes-based applications.
+It is comprised of multiple components that pull application configuration from sources like Git repositories and deploy them using Kustomize [@kustomizedocs] and Helm [@helmdocs].

-The Flux controllers offer a command line option `--watch-label-selector` that filters the controllers' watch caches using a label selector.
+The Flux components offer a command line option `--watch-label-selector` that filters the controllers' watch caches using a label selector.
 This can be used to scale out Flux controllers horizontally using a sharding strategy.
 For this, users deploy multiple instances of the same controller with unique label selectors used as the sharding key[^flux-sharding].
 Then, users assign objects to shards by adding the shard key label to the respective manifests ([@lst:flux-sharding]).